-Optical function test of each individual pipette tips after sample aspiration
+- Optical function test of each individual pipette tip after sample aspiration

 Pipet Tools for all Microarray Printers

-Each Nano-PlotterTM comes with piezoelectric pipetting tips for the software controlled deposition of particular drop bursts (From 60 Picolitre).
-They consist of glass and silicon- valveless and fabricated from microstructured glass/silicon wafers.
+Each Nano-PlotterTM comes with piezoelectric pipetting tips for the software-controlled deposition of particular drop bursts (From 60 Picolitre).
+They consist of glass and silicon- valve less and fabricated from micro structured glass/silicon wafers.
 Mechanical robustness is much better compared to dispensers made from glass capillaries.
 Biochemistry and diagnostic applications often require to handle samples with varying consistencies.
-Piezoelectric pipet tips for different drop volumes and vicosity ranges let your Nano-PlotterTM meet challenging liquid handling tasks in Life Sciences.
+Piezoelectric pipet tips for different drop volumes and viscosity ranges let your Nano-PlotterTM meet challenging liquid handling tasks in Life Sciences.

 Our microarray printers can bridge the gap from Picolitre range (piezoelectric tips) to Microlitre pipetting: Solenoid valve dispensers for drop volumes from 50 Nanolitres draw lines on Nitrocellulose membranes for more traditional point-of-care products.
 Third party piezoelectric dispense valves accept high- viscous samples like glues and UV-curable resists (2.5D prints for microfluidics and MEMS technology).
 Positive displacement dispensing delivers Microlitre volumes to cavities/wells.
 Most of these pipet tools are available with built-in heaters.

-Production scale applications often benefit from so called Spot-On-the-Fly mode (SOF) for microarraying applications with single drop per spot position.
+Each Nano-PlotterTM offers a so called “Spot-On-the-Fly” mode (SOF) for microarraying applications with single drop per spot position on planar objects.
 Particularly when processing a large set of identical plain objects (E.g. glass slides) SOF saves up to 50% time compared to the stop-and-go-approach.

 Most popular tips for the microarray printer: Piezoelectric pipet (left); solenoid valve (right)